mbeckh/code-quality-actions/README.md

 -   `github-token` - The value of the GitHub API token (optional, defaults to current GitHub token).

 ## License
 The code is released under the Apache License Version 2.0.
-Please see [LICENSE](LICENSE) for details and [NOTICE](NOTICE) for the required information when using llamalog in your own work.
+Please see [LICENSE](LICENSE) for details.